America's Five Biggest Tech Stocks Lost $97 Billion Friday

 Re: Well Duh (Score:1)

-Who would have guessed a Hillary loser would jump right in to point fingers?

-Re:This is just the beginning (Score:4, Informative)
+Re:This is just the beginning (Score:5, Informative)

 All you have to do is look at the P/E ratios of the S&P500 to see that current stock valuations aren't based on fundamentals.